-Action items for employers:
+Action items for financial professionals:

-- Many employees in midlife, especially those in parenting and caregiving roles, may feel that they have little time for self-care amid their other responsibilities.
+Many clients in midlife, especially those in parenting and caregiving roles, may feel that they have little time for self-care amid their other responsibilities.
 But midlife is also a crucial time to develop or support positive behaviors in order to remain healthy in older age.
-Employers can remind midlifers of the importance of keeping their well-being a top priority and using benefits to help meet their unique needs. - Preparation for retirement is a top financial agenda item for many midlifers.
-But knowing when to retire and what "retirement" will look like may not be as well-visualized.
-Help midlifers anticipate that their retirement years may not just be a brief interval of leisure following working life, but a complete stage of life, while also celebrating meeting their goals of saving for their future selves. - In addition to their competing roles, midlifers may be balancing financial pressures from multiple directions.
+Financial professionals can remind midlifers of the importance of keeping their well-being on the agenda.

+Preparation for retirement is a top financial agenda item for many midlifers.
+But knowing when to retire - and what "retirement" will look like - may not be as well-visualized.
+Help midlifers anticipate that their retirement years may not just be a brief interval of leisure following working life, but a complete stage of life, while also celebrating meeting their goals of saving for their future selves.

+In addition to their competing roles, midlifers may be balancing financial pressures from multiple directions.
 The near-term may compete with the future for priority.
-Managing stress - and reminding them that they have access to benefits that help them protect their finances today - may be an important strategy for orienting midlifers toward future goals.
+Managing stress - and reminding them that they are doing their best in the present - may be an important strategy for orienting midlifers toward future goals.